FF-M Isolation

 • An ATTR + n represent extra n regions are necessary.

-Here lists the required regions while complying with the rules:
+The following table lists the required regions to comply with the rules:

 Region Purpose